theforeman/theforeman.org/plugins/katello/3.16/user_guide/remote_databases/index.md

 1. Pulpcore installs a separate PostgreSQL database and lacks support for external databases.
 Databases should be upgraded to avoid conflicts.

-2. Katello 3.16 adds dependencies provided by the `rh-postgresql12-postgresql-evr` package.
+2. Katello 3.16 adds a dependency on [postgresql-evr](https://github.com/katello/postgresql-evr).
+The Katello repository provides the `rh-postgresql12-postgresql-evr` package on EL7.
 This should be installed on any external PostgreSQL v12 database before applying any db migrations.

 Note that [Foreman v2.1 requires PostgreSQL v10+](https://theforeman.org/manuals/2.1/index.html#Headlinefeatures).